 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10

 Remote work changed the way many of us communicate with our colleagues.
-It provides less impromptu interactions where you might build connections.
-Remote work also brings new questions to the table, from ergonomics to relationship-building.
-Proactively checking in can help address these issues early on that may not come up in regular meetings otherwise.
+It provides fewer impromptu interactions where you might naturally build connections.
+A proactive check-in can help address issues early on that may not come up in regular meetings otherwise.

 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10

-After a sudden shift to remote work, many people still lack an appropriate productive space to get things done.
-While it may not be possible to address all of these issues, some might be easier than expected.
-The first step toward identifying them is to gauge overall sentiment.
+Many people still lack an appropriate productive space to get things done.
+While it may not be possible to fix every issue, most can be easily remedied.

 Some people feel significantly more productive working remotely, while others find it extremely difficult to stay focused.
-There are myriad reasons for this, from a person's living situation to their innate personality and preferences.
-Asking this question and reviewing it in aggregate can help gauge changes in sentiment about the work environment and guide future decisions around workspaces.
+There are myriad reasons for this, from a person's living situation to their preferences.

 Excellent | Good | Okay | Poor